dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 ### Server details

-For the server we don't need much; a single core vCPU with 500 MB of RAM, IPv4 and IPv6 networking enabled, a bit of storage and Debian[^2] installed is plenty.
+For the server we don't need much; a single core vCPU with 1 GB of RAM, IPv4 and IPv6 networking enabled, a bit of storage and Debian[^2] installed is plenty.

 If your cloud provider has an option to configure a firewall from their UI,